MiroslavDeveloper/Code-examples/README.md

 # Code-examples

 icc-parser - code example for web-scrapper.
-This is scrapper for website icc.com.
-Scrapper get data from business and send them to saving scripts via RabbitMQ.
+This is a scrapper for website icc.com.
+Scrapper gets data from page and send it for saving scripts via RabbitMQ.
 Also there are scripts for generating scripts and sending them to scrappers.

 youtube-api - code example for backend part on Django and Django-REST-Framework and frontend part with Vue.js.
-This is web app for working with Youtube API.
+This is a web app for working with Youtube API.

 PersonResponseTemplate - code example for React.js.
-This is the card with main user info.
+This is the card with user info.